horacepan/gnns/README.md

 Usage:
+    To create a pickle file for the graph dataset: python make_pickle.py

     python run.py -l {LEVELS} -hi {HIDDEN} -bs {BATCHSIZE} -e {EPOCHS} -lr {LEARNING_RATE}

     This will run the molecular fingerprints regressor on the QM9 dataset.